To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Static tasks

 However, the energy estimation obtained for the \ac{SNN} corresponds to a single time step!
 When dealing with static data, such as images, \iac{SNN} needs multiple time steps ($T$, for instance), since the input image pixels are encoded to multiple spikes in time \cite{eshraghian2021training}.
 Hence, the actual energy consumption associated with a convolution operation in \iac{SNN} must be multiplied by the number of time steps needed to perform an inference:

-Since $T>1$, \acp{SNN} are less efficient on static vision data than \acp{ANN}, if the same degree of sparsity-awareness ($\gamma_\textit{SNN} = \gamma_\textit{ANN}$) is taken into account, as stated in \cref{sec:methodology}.
+Since $T>1$ for any \ac{SNN}, otherwise there would be no temporal evolution in the network and it would be equal to heavily quantized \acp{ANN}, \acp{SNN} are less efficient on static vision data than \acp{ANN}, if the same degree of sparsity-awareness ($\gamma_\textit{SNN} = \gamma_\textit{ANN}$) is taken into account.
 This conclusion is validated by the data shown in \cref{tab:dl-vision}, which includes \ac{SOTA} accelerators at the time of writing.
 The given results account for how the hardware handles sparse feature maps, as stated by the author of the papers considered \cite{keller202395,mo20219,wang202228nm,park2022multi,kim2023snpu,kim2023c}.